 [END EQUATION]

-[H1] Checking Accuracy of Predictions
+[H1] Checking the Accuracy of Predictions

 [H2] Methods of Measuring Accuracy

 To report the performance of an index, we need to consider the concepts of sensitivity and specificity.
 A sensitive index has a high probability of detecting the condition.
 In exhibit 5.2, we have an index that predicts mortality.
 Sensitivity of this index refers to our ability to correctly predict patients who are dead.
 A specific index has a high probability of detecting the opposite condition—patients who are alive.